About the Project

 A sign has been mounted on the wall of the PIR Administration Office to offer visitors a brief overview of the site’s history.
 It includes photos and a map of what used to be Vanport.

 A 7’ x 12’ banner has been hung on the back of PIR’s west grandstand to inform event attendees about Vanport, cira 1948.

 A new website is created to offer more detailed information about the Vanport Places Project and the Vanport’s history.

 Development begins for an Augmented Reality app that will allow visitors to immerse themselves in scenes of historic Vanport, on site.

 Project team works with the City of Portland, which obtains National Historic Site recognition for the Vanport site and the inclusion Vanport in the Portland, Oregon African American Multi-Properties Documentation (MPD) National Register.

 2021-2022: Phase I Continues

-Additional signs will be designed and installed to highlight the influence of Vanport on Indigenous peoples, federal public housing policies, watershed and flood management, women in the workforce, and the heritage of Vanport firsts in Oregon history and more.
+Additional signs will be designed and installed to highlight the influence of Vanport on such as wildlife habits and diverse populations including Blacks, Chinese, Japanese, Native American, and Mexican communities, federal public housing policies, watershed and flood management, women in the workforce, and the heritage of Vanport firsts in Oregon history and more.